 One of the most difficult and common business disputes is a business dispute among founders who are equal 50/50 owners (shareholders) and directors of the company.
 When a dispute arises among equal shareholder directors deadlock ensues which will likely ruin the company unless corrective action is taken.

-When stating a business, founders will commonly incorporate their business to benefit from the many advantages of incorporation.
+When starting a business, founders will commonly incorporate their business to benefit from the many advantages of incorporation.
 When incorporating their company, they structure the company so that the founders both become directors and equal shareholders.
 Ideally, the founders would complete a shareholder agreement which is a document that specifies the rights and regulations of shareholders in a corporation.
 A shareholder agreement typically includes dispute resolution provisions or a buy-sell clause (shotgun clause) which is an exit provision that allows a shareholder to offer a specific price per share to purchase the shares of the other shareholder.
 Unfortunately, many equal shareholder founders to not complete a shareholder agreement.

 A Negotiated Resolution is typically the Best Option